 *Trekked Manchester St, Madras St, Latimer Sq, St Asaph St, Colombo St, Cashel Mall, Oxford Tce, Hereford St, Cambridge Tce, Gloucester St, Durham St Nth, Cranmer Sq, Kilmore St, Peterborough St. 152 images.

-Fri 02.03.12.
+Friday 02.03.12.
 Anglican bishop, Victoria Matthews announced that Christ Church Cathedral would be demolished.
 (One News).
-Church authorities had dithered for months about the death-trap cathedral.
+Church authorities had dithered for months about the ruined cathedral.

-TV Close up: Councillor Aaron Keown, sporting a SAVE THE CATHEDRAL sign, debated with Matthews, why the deconsecrated, death-trap cathedral should be saved.
-Keown threatened to chain himself to the ghost cathedral, over his dead body.
+TV Close up: Councillor Aaron Keown, sporting a SAVE THE CATHEDRAL sign, debated with Matthews why the deconsecrated cathedral should be saved.
+Keown threatened to chain himself to the cathedral over his dead body.
 Keown had also recently voted for town clerk Marryatt's salary increase.
 Keown never carried out his silly threat.
 (In the 2013 Council elections Keown would lose his Council seat & Marryatt would later "retire."
 Keown would became a councillor again at a later election).
-While Keown showed off, Christchurch infrastructure & Council properties needed fixing.
+While Keown showed off, Christchurch's infrastructure & Council properties needed fixing!br />

-Sat 03.03.12 (The Press).
-Mayor Parker suggested bishop Matthews "put the quake damaged Christ Church Cathedral into public ownership so it can be restored."
+Saturday 03.03.12 (The Press).
+Mayor Parker suggested bishop Matthews "put damaged Christ Church Cathedral into public ownership so it can be restored."
 Matthews declined that silliness.

-As Christ Church Cathedral & land was owned by the Anglican diocese, Parker was delusional if he expected ratepayers to pay for Christ Church Cathedral restoration.
-Bishop Matthews' Cathedral demolition announcement was wishful thinking, as Heritage hailers would protest & court cases would delay Christ Church Cathedral restoration for years.
+As Christ Church Cathedral & land was owned by the Anglican diocese, Parker was delusional expecting ratepayers to pay for Christ Church Cathedral restoration.
+Bishop Matthews' Cathedral demolition announcement was wishful thinking, as Heritage-hailers would protest & court cases would delay Christ Church Cathedral restoration for years.

-After those silly diversions, Brownlee quietly announced a March-end deadline for orange zoners to know the fate of their land.
+After those silly diversions, Brownlee quietly announced a March-end deadline for orange-zoners to know the fate of their land.
 Brownlee had formerly said February-end was the deadline.
-Also that the red zone CBD would not open in April as planned, due to slow demolition progress.
-Brownlee bullshit, as the CBD would only open again in more than a year's time.
+Also, the red-zone-CBD would not open in April as planned, due to slow demolitions.

 Over the next couple of years Brownlee would wriggle out of CERA deadline announcements, apologizing for CERA delays & blaming others for CERA delays.
-Council would become the butt of Brownlee's blamings, as councillors & mayor Parker were too weak to fight back.
+Council would become the butt of Brownlee's blamings, councillors & mayor Parker too weak to rebut.

 Over the next year, CERA would expect citizens to heed CERA zoning deadlines & Crown offer deadlines, yet CERA rarely stuck to its own deadlines, repeatedly extending them.